 People will continue to travel, but how often, to where, and when are serious questions that seemed unthinkable to ask not very long ago.

-The hotels and travel companies that emerge from the coronavirus crisis will seek every opportunity to win the customer back.
+The hotels and travel companies that emerge from the coronavirus crisis will seek every opportunity to win their customer back.

-Price and customer service will continue to drive hotel reservations and advance bookings, but 93% of travel and hospitality business owners think online reviews are among the most important factors affecting the future of their industry.
+Price and customer service will continue to drive hotel reservations and bookings, but 93% of travel and hospitality business owners think online reviews are among the most critical factors affecting the future of their industry.

 What do people see when they Google your hotel or travel company?